karmar4/rails-longest-word-game/README.md

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Anyone who would like to contribute is welcome to.
+For any major changes, please open an issue first to discuss what you would like to change.